Canon 5D Mark II vs Sony RX100 VI

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the RX100 VI) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark II and the RX100 VI have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark II and the RX100 VI have been discontinued, but can regularly be found used on ebay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the RX100 VI was followed by the Sony RX100 VII.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 5D Mark II and RX100 VI can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Sony RX100 VI Manual.

 So what is the bottom line?
 Is the Canon 5D Mark II better than the Sony RX100 VI or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.